Democrats withdraw endorsements of Eric Swalwell and demand he end bid for California governor

 By Eric Bradner, CNN

-(CNN) — Rep. Eric Swalwell’s bid for the California governor’s office was reeling Friday as staffers resigned and top Democratic supporters withdrew their endorsements in the wake of allegations of sexual misconduct.
+(CNN) — Rep. Eric Swalwell’s bid for the California governor’s office was reeling Friday as his campaign was halted on the main Democratic fundraising platform and top Democratic supporters withdrew their endorsements and urged him to drop out of the race in the wake of allegations of sexual misconduct.

+Former House Speaker Nancy Pelosi said she had told Swalwell to end his bid, and House Democratic Leader Hakeem Jeffries called on him to drop out.
+California Sen. Adam Schiff and Arizona Sen. Ruben Gallego, both longtime allies, said they were withdrawing their endorsements.
+Swalwell’s campaign co-chair, Rep. Jimmy Gomez, said he’d quit the position.

 A spokesperson for Californians for a Fighter, an independent expenditure group supporting Swalwell, said in a statement: “In light of the serious allegations, the IE is suspending campaign activity immediately.”
-And ActBlue, the fundraising site critical to Democratic campaigns, posted online that it would stop allowing donors to give to his campaign.
+And on ActBlue, the fundraising platform critical to Democratic campaigns, his campaign page was not accepting donations.

 Meanwhile, several of Swalwell’s rivals in the governor’s race called on him to drop out following reports by CNN and the San Francisco Chronicle in which women accused Swalwell of sexual misconduct.